Chinas-marriage-rate/economic/README.md

-# MULTIPLE REGRESSION MODEL FOR PREDICTING GDP USING MACROECONOMIC VARIABLES
+# MULTIPLE REGRESSION MODEL FOR PREDICTING GDP USING MACROECONOMIC VARIABLES - PART 1
    # Introduction
 This short essay explores how one may predict the Gross Domestic Product (GDP) of a country using a technique known as multiple linear regression.
 Specifically, we examine whether other macroeconomic variables such as population, interest rates, unemployment rates, amongst others, can be used to predict the GDP of a country.
 Linear regression is a statistical model for finding the relationship between input variables (also known as Independent/explanatory variables) and output variables (dependent/response variables).
 Linear regression models are used for predicting continuous variables compared to logistic regression models used for predicting categorical outcomes.